redis/docs/content/commands/hgetf/index.md

   \ | PXAT\_unix-time-milliseconds | PERSIST] FIELDS count field [field ...]"
 title: HGETF
 ---
-For each specified field, get its value and, optionally, set the its remaining TTL (time to live) or its UNIX expiration timestamp in seconds or milliseconds since Unix epoch.
+For each specified field, get its value and, optionally, set the its remaining TTL (time to live) or its Unix expiration timestamp in seconds or milliseconds since Unix epoch.

 ## Options